Chattanooga, Tennessee: Law and government

-Chattanooga's delegation to the Tennessee House of Representatives includes Robin Smith (R), District 26; Patsy Hazlewood (R), District 27; Yusuf Hakeem (D), District 28; Mike Carter (R), District 29; and Esther Helton (R), District 30.
+Chattanooga's delegation to the Tennessee House of Representatives includes Robin Smith (R), District 26; Patsy Hazlewood (R), District 27; Yusuf Hakeem (D), District 28; Greg Vital(R), District 29; and Esther Helton (R), District 30.
 In the Tennessee Senate, Chattanooga is divided between Districts 10 and 11 with Todd Gardenhire (R) and Bo Watson (R) representing each district respectively.

 Chattanooga is represented in the United States House of Representatives by Chuck Fleischmann (R), who represents the 3rd District.
 In the United States Senate, both Marsha Blackburn (R) and Bill Hagerty (R) have district offices in Chattanooga.

 Chattanooga, as the county seat of Hamilton County, is home to Chattanooga's City Courts and Hamilton County's Courts.

 Chattanooga is the location of the United States District Court for the Eastern District of Tennessee's Southern Division, which is housed in the Joel W. Solomon Federal Courthouse.
 The Southern Division has jurisdiction over Bledsoe, Bradley, Hamilton, Marion, McMinn, Meigs, Polk, Rhea, and Sequatchie counties.

 The Chattanooga Police Department dates from 1852.
 Starting in 1883, it hired black police officers, making Chattanooga one of the first major Southern cities to have them.
 But after the state legislature imposed segregation, black police officers were dropped from the force.
 They were hired again on a permanent basis beginning on August 11, 1948, years before other major cities in the Southeast, such as Birmingham, Alabama and Jackson, Mississippi, integrated their police departments.
 The first seven black officers in 1948, Thaddeus Arnold, Singer Askins, W.B.
 Baulridge, C.E.
 Black, Morris Glenn, Arthur Heard, and Thomas Patterson, were initially restricted to walking beats in black neighborhoods.
 In 1960, black police officers were authorized to patrol all neighborhoods and arrest white citizens.